-Structured 1, 3, or 5 week structured public health mission trips during Spring, Summer and Winter Breaks for University undergraduate & graduate students.
-These programs are designed to get you a minimum of 4 hours of hands-on experience each day.
+Structured public health mission trips during Spring, Summer and Winter Breaks for University undergraduate & graduate students.
+These programs are designed to get you a minimum of 4 hours of hands-on clinical experience each day.
 It’s a great for students who want to pursue their passion for global health and global health care.

-Hands to Care: A comprehensive introduction to healthcare in Peru!
+Hands to Care: A comprehensive introduction to healthcare in Peru and opportunity for clinical hours & direct patient contact!

 As a Hands to Care volunteer, you will get a once in a lifetime experience learning the ins and outs of health care in Trujillo, Peru from local health professionals.
 Your trip will be a combination of participating in/assisting with health campaigns & services in CESAPU (Centro de Salud Pública) as well as observation and shadowing experiences in local hospitals & health centers.
 The 5-week Hands to Care program will give our interns over 100+ hours of direct patient contact and medical observation.